Elon Musk Success Principles

 “Focus on something that has high value to someone else, be really rigorous in making that assessment, because natural human tendency is wishful thinking, so the challenge to entrepreneurs is telling what’s the difference between really believing in your ideals and sticking to them as opposed to pursuing some unrealistic dream that doesn’t actually have merit.’’

 “You shouldn’t do things just because they’re different.
-They need to be better.”
+They need to be better.” (see the same thinking from former Apple design-guru Jonathan Ive.)

 “But if you’re going to make a product, make it beautiful.
 Even if it doesn’t affect sales, I want it to be beautiful.”